nygrenh/distributed-card-game/FinalReport.md

 ## Consistency and synchronization

-Consistency is achieved by broadcasting the joining and leaving nodes.
+We have implemented a strong consistency, we try to post all updates to all nodes and keep the data consistent.
+Consistency is achieved by broadcasting all the changed information to everyone such as the joining and leaving nodes and the encrypted game decks.
 If a node has crashed, this node will not be able to send a leave request.

 If the leader crashes and some other node writes a command, such as `list`, a leader election should start, once the leader election is done, once we have a new leader, it is broadcasted to everyone.

-Consistency model of data should not just include who's the leader but all the shared state.
-We have implemented a strong consistency, we try to post all updates to all nodes and keep the data consistent.

 ## Fault tolerance